 A. The Office of the Dean of Student Affairs is responsible for the administration of the student disciplinary process at Bowdoin College.
-Any question of interpretation or application of the student disciplinary process shall be referred to the Dean of Student Affairs or the Dean of Student Affairs’ designee for final determination.
+Any question of interpretation or application of the student disciplinary process shall be referred to the Dean of Student Affairs for final determination.

 B. The Office of the Dean of Student Affairs will review all claims of alleged violations by Bowdoin students of both the Academic Honor and the Social Code.
 After reviewing the claims, cases will either be referred to a Student Affairs staff member to be handled administratively or to the Judicial Board for a formal hearing.
 Typically, minor violations will be resolved administratively and allegations of major violations will be referred to the Judicial Board, but the Dean of Student Affairs reserves the right to act administratively in appropriate cases without a Judicial Board hearing.
 For a list of possible sanctions please see Article G "Some Judicial Board Sanctions."

 C. College disciplinary proceedings may be initiated against a student charged with a violation of a law that is also a violation of the Academic Honor Code and/or Social Code without regard to the status of civil or criminal proceedings.
 The College may conduct disciplinary proceedings prior to, simultaneously with, or after civil or criminal proceedings.
 This decision may not be appealed.